YKapadia1/weatherapp/README.md

 To add a city to your favourites list, long press on the entry you want adding to the favourites.
 This can also be done when viewing the weather of a given city by tapping the heart icon in the top right.

 To remove a city, either long press on it again, or go to the favourites list and swipe left-to-right on the entry to remove it.
 This can also be done when viewing the weather of a given city by tapping the heart icon in the top right.

+## Changing the App Theme

+This app supports both a light theme and a dark theme.
+To change the theme, tap the gear icon in the top right on the main page.
+This will take you to a settings page.
+From there, tap the slider with the "Dark Mode" label to change the theme from light to dark and vice versa.